iluwatar/java-design-patterns/flyweight/README.md

 * An application uses a large number of objects.
 * Storage costs are high because of the sheer quantity of objects.
 * Most object state can be made extrinsic.
-* Many groups of objects may be replaced by relatively few shared objects once extrinsic state is removed.
+* Many groups of objects may be replaced by relatively few shared objects once an extrinsic state is removed.
 * The application doesn't depend on object identity.
 Since flyweight objects may be shared, identity tests will return true for conceptually distinct objects.

-## Real world examples
+## Real-world examples

 * [java.lang.Integer#valueOf(int)](http://docs.oracle.com/javase/8/docs/api/java/lang/Integer.html#valueOf%28int%29) and similarly for Byte, Character and other wrapped types.